 comparison guide

-We ranked five AI receptionists on a transparent five-criteria rubric built around dental practice requirements: HIPAA compliance with a signed BAA, Dentrix integration depth, new-patient intake workflow quality, recall call automation, and pricing transparency.
+Choosing an AI dental receptionist means evaluating HIPAA compliance, Dentrix integration depth, and new-patient intake quality -- not just price.
+We ranked five platforms on a transparent five-criteria rubric built around dental practice requirements and recall call automation.
 Here is what we found -- including where competitors outperform us and where they fall short.

 TL;DR verdict

-Smith.ai is the stronger choice for law firms and high-complexity professional services -- their human-hybrid model handles nuanced calls well, but their per-conversation pricing and lack of native Dentrix integration make them a poor operational fit for a busy dental practice with high call volume.
+Smith.ai is the stronger choice for law firms and high-complexity professional services -- their human-hybrid model handles nuanced calls well, but their per-conversation pricing makes them a poor operational fit for a busy dental practice with high call volume.

 Goodcall is a budget option worth evaluating for very small single-provider practices.
 CallJolt and MyAIFrontDesk are included for completeness -- they lack the HIPAA depth dental practices require.